Signs and Symptoms

 CoppaFeel UK

-• Your whole breast might look inflamed and feel sore.
-The breast might feel hard and the skin might look like orange peel.
-Read more here on the Cancer Research UK site
+• If you notice any swelling, your whole breast might look inflamed and feel sore.
+It might feel hard and the skin might look like orange peel.
+Book an appointment with your GP to get it looked at.

 Cancer Research UK